Recall

 We can also make sure we always set the dog up to succeed when training a whistle and make sure we are ready to heavily reinforce it, thus creating an extremely positive emotional response in your dog’s brain when they hear the sound.

 Steps to start conditioning a “Whistle”1.
 Put your dog in a long line 2.
 Wait until your dog is already running back to you or use the “COME” command to get them to run towards you.
-Whistle as soon as the dog is close then quickly run away from the dog to build speed, fun and exitement.4.
+Whistle as soon as the dog is close then quickly run away from the dog to build speed, fun and excitement.4.
 When your dog catches up to you make a big deal of it, celebrate their success with multiple forms of reinforcement such as food, praise, play, pats and smells.5.
 Once you have finished rewarding your dog say the “Let's GO” command or something similar and go with your dog back to the area they just came from.
 6. Slowly increase difficulty, by adding more distance and practising in more distracting environments.

 Tips-Only use your ultimate recall in Emergencies or while training when your dog is 100% guaranteed to come back to you so they NEVER associate it with anything other than coming back to you.